Discover world-class courses & immerse yourself in the joyous culture

 What makes an Ireland golf break so special?

 Ireland is blessed with some of the best golf courses in the world, headlined by the outstanding Portmarnock Links and the breathtaking Ballybunion Golf Club.
 The incredible offering of links golf in Ireland truly knows no limits, with the Wild Atlantic Way on the West Coast of Ireland home to unmissable gems including Doonbeg and Waterville.
+Whatever links you choose to play, you will be in for a treat.

 Looking to stay closer to the action in the evening?
 Outside of Dublin, the best of the craic can be found in the local towns of Killarney, Galway or Cork.